FAQs

 One Forum poster wrote: “I would like to see this technology used to make a student model guitar that is in the $500-$750 dollar range. ...
 I doubt these are the ambitions of the builders however.”

 The builders” would love to afford that ambition.
-That of course presumes that it were even possible in this particular universe.
+However, that presumes that it were even possible in this particular universe.

 How does this thing work?
 What is this … “digital pedal steel”?
 Does it use MIDI?
 Is it some kind of synthesizer?